 In the early 1800s, David Ingraham was one of Mahan’s students at Lane Seminary in Southern Ohio.
 At Lane, some outspoken abolitionists argued that “persons are to be treated according to their intrinsic worth irrespective of color, shape, condition or what not.”
 An advocate of this doctrine, Mahan was clearly in line with John Wesley, who referred to American slavery as the vilest form of slavery ever to see the sun.

 The significance of the journal comes from Ingraham’s notes about the Ulysses.
 This slave ship was impounded by the British in Jamaica in 1839 because slavery had been outlawed in the British Empire in 1833.
-The freed slaves, many of whom were natives of Benin, settled in Jamaica.
+The freed slaves, many of whom were natives of what is now known as the Republic of Benin, a country in West Africa, settled in Jamaica.

 The Unforgettable Trip to Benin